-Your letters of reference should highlight something significant that you want the scholarship sponsors to know.
+Your letters of recommendation should highlight something significant that you want the scholarship sponsors to know.
 For example, you may opt to have a letter tell about how you are working multiple jobs to be able to take flight lessons or go to college.

-Do I have to have three certified copies of my transcript?
+Do I have to submit a certified copy of my transcript?
 My college charges for each one.

-If the scholarship description does not ask for a GPA/transcripts then it is not required.
-You need to have at least one original certified copy of your transcript in your application.
-You can make a copy for the remaining application package.
+If the scholarship description does not ask for a GPA/transcript then it is not required.

 I didn’t win a scholarship this year.
 Why should I apply again in the future?

 As one former scholarship recipient said, "persistence pays!"
-She said that for every scholarship she has received she has had to apply three times.
-Remember that there are many highly qualified women applying for scholarships—keep updating your application package and apply again in the future.
+She said for every scholarship she has received she has applued three times.
+Remember there are many highly qualified members applying for scholarships—keep updating your application package and apply again in the future.
 You never know when you will be the one who receives the scholarship!

 Should I include photos of myself?

-Unless the scholarship specifies it, do not include pictures.
+Unless the scholarship specifies it, do not include photos.